lcs-crr/ha-hbs-ulm-transport-integration/README.md

-# Dresden (VVO) transport widget for Home Assistant
+# Ulm (SWU) transport widget for Home Assistant

-Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Dresden (and VVO area).
+Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Ulm (and SWU area).

 ![](./docs/screenshots/timetable-card.png)